Cancer Type – Uterine/Gynecolgical

 Bio – Fran Drescher questioned; Too thin?
 Too Young?
 These questions and more took two years and eight doctors to correctly answer that she had gynecological cancer.
 Read her story here…

 Short Story – Her voice is unforgettable.
-And her story, Cancer Schmancer, book and foundation, even more so.
+And her story, Cancer Schmancer, book, and foundation, even more so.
 The actress was told repeatedly, you are too thin, too young, and you are eating too much spinach.
 Yet these answers did not feel right to Fran Drescher.

 She felt something off with her body, and it took two years and doctors to discover that she had gynecological cancer.
-Most doctors were nor ordering the proper diagnostic tests, only prescribing hormones and telling her she was too young for anything to be wrong.
-Yet, finally after a two year fight and endometrial biopsy, her greatest fear was confirmed, cancer.
+Most doctors were nor ordering the proper diagnostic tests, only prescribing hormones, and telling her she was too young for anything to be wrong.
+Yet, finally, after a two-year fight and endometrial biopsy, her greatest fear was confirmed, cancer.

 She wrote her book in 2002 to share her story of survival to help other women, which turned into a crusade and life mission to improve women’s health care in America.
 Starting the Cancer Schmancer Foundation to educate and empower women with medical knowledge, and advocate and raise funds for the prevention and early detection of cancer.

-“We need to take control of our bodies, become greater partners with our physicians and galvanize as one to let our legislators know that the collective female vote is louder and more powerful than that of the richest corporate lobbyists.
-As Frederick Douglass said, “Power concedes nothing without demand.
+“We need to take control of our bodies, become greater partners with our physicians, and galvanize as one to let our legislators know that the collective female vote is louder and more powerful than that of the richest corporate lobbyists.
+As Frederick Douglass said, “Power concedes nothing without a demand.
 It never has and it never will,” said Drescher of her movement.

 Her voice carried her to two Emmy Award nominations for her work on the hit sitcom, The Nanny, and was featured on The Simpsons and Law & Order: Criminal Intent.
 Yet, her distinction now is helping to end cancer mortality.